object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 letter where you should have used a lower case one.

 What changes as you move on to write code which will be called by other code is that this need for precision and pedantry now flows in both directions.
 Not only do you need to call other code using precisely the correct interface, you also need to provide precisely the correct interface to the code that will call you.
-This will be the case all the way through this course as the tests for each exercise will call your code.
+This is particularly true when working with a testing framework, as the tests for each exercise will call your code.
 The exercises will specify what the correct interface is, either in the exercise question itself, or through the skeleton code which is provided.

 Your code needs to follow exactly the specification in the exercise: all the right names, accepting arguments of the correct type and so on.
 If it does not, then the tests will simply fail.
-Changing the tests to suit your preferred interface is not an acceptable answer, your code needs to comply with the interface specified in the tests [#interface_errors]_.
+Changing the tests to suit your preferred interface is not an acceptable answer, your code needs to comply with the interface specified in the tests.

 This requirement to code to a published specification is not an artifact of the testing framework: it is often the case that code written in a research or